CRW-01 Crown Land - General

 Consent of the Minister for Lands is required for any freehold Conditional Tenure land (see paragraph 14) or a Crown Grant in Trust that is being transferred, mortgaged, leased, charged or otherwise encumbered.

-Consent of the Minister for Lands is required in addition to s.18 consent for any Pastoral Lease that is being transferred, mortgaged, sub-leased, charged or otherwise encumbered.
+Consent of the Minister for Lands is required for any Pastoral Lease that is being transferred, mortgaged, sub-leased, charged or otherwise encumbered.

 7.3 Section 172 of the LAA